MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

 ## Level Design

 The game comprises a large environment that reflect the personalities and abilities of the enemies, enhancing the game's world-building.

+The game also features multiple enemies with strengths and weaknesses based on their abilities to balance out the difficulty, i.e. the wizard: features a long range attack and a melee, but the lowest health, making him very versatile, but weak, a glass cannon, in a sense.

 The character follows a linear path towards the final boss, and uses environmental puzzles, inspired by its zelda-like influences to teach and challenge the player, making areas that were not accessible before accessible through mechanics such as:
 * ice shot to create bridges on water
 * The sword to clear out debris blocking paths

+The environment also makes use of walls to lock the player into battle sequences with phases of enemies, forcing the player to fight rather than giving them the option to escape the battle.

+## Tutorialization

+To save time on tutorialization, the game uses text based cues to direct the player in the right direction and to give them a way to easily overcome challenges they may not be fully aware of yet.

 ## UI and Poster Art